 – After login, translator will get the assigned translation tasks in My Tasks tab.

-Multilingual websites deployed with Episerver are easily maintained and updated in different languages based on provided built-in and custom workflows.
+Multilingual websites deployed with Episerver (Optimizely) are easily maintained and updated in different languages based on provided built-in and custom workflows.
 Also, the versioning feature provides an excellent solution to compare different versions of content for a page by language and provide also the ability to change the content to a previous version.
-Based on GPI’s experience on using these options, the GPI Translation Services Connector has been developed to deal with Episerver localization features in order to facilitate the translation process and maintain the integrity of the different languages of multilingual websites.
+Based on GPI’s experience on using these options, the GPI Translation Services Connector has been developed to deal with Episerver (Optimizely) localization features in order to facilitate the translation process and maintain the integrity of the different languages of multilingual websites.